zhengshuai1001/JiKouCompany/README.md

 An essential part of creativity is not being afraid to fail.

 Perseverance is not a long race; it is many short races one after another.

+People do not seem to realize that their opinion of the world is also a confession of character.